apache/couchdb-documentation/rfcs/008-map-indexes.md

 }
 ```

 Interactive views have two step process to being built.
 When an index is added to the database, a background job is created for the index to be built up to the change sequence, creation versionstamp, that the index was added at.
 Any new documents added after the index was added will be indexed in the transaction that the document is added to the database.
-If a query for an interative view is received before the background job is complete, CouchDB will wait until the background job is complete before serving the request.
+If a query for an interactive view is received before the background job is complete, CouchDB will wait until the background job is complete before serving the request.

 ### Data model